 MP for Macclesfield

-Tim Roca is the Labour and Co-operative MP for Macclesfield, elected in 2024.
-He currently serves on the Environment, Food and Rural Affairs Committee and on bill committees for the Cyber Security and Resilience (Network and Information Systems) Bill and the Courts (Remote Hearings) Bill.
-He previously sat on a Terrorism (Protection of Premises) Bill programming sub-committee in October 2024.
+Tim Roca is the Labour (Co-op) MP for Macclesfield, first elected in 2024.
+He serves on the Environment, Food and Rural Affairs Committee and on two Bills committees (Cyber Security and Resilience and Courts (Remote Hearings)) and has previously sat on a terrorism-related committee.

-Declares eight interests, including miscellaneous items, visits outside the UK, and donations and other support for activities as an MP.
+Eight declared financial interests, including miscellaneous entries, overseas visits, and donations or other support related to his activities as an MP.

 Generated 21 February 2026